|

 riveted baluster base, two angular drop handles, and conical shade

 designed by Dard Hunter of lavender and green leaded glass.
-Roycroft
+In

-the American arts & crafts movement began a slow decline.
+the Lusitania, the American Arts & Crafts movement began a

 Deco was on the rise, maintaining the streamlined design aesthetic